SorzZ1/odin-recipes/README.md

 - Adding images to enhance recipe presentation
 - Linking pages together using anchor (`<a>`) tags

-### CSS
-- Applying basic styles to HTML elements
-- Using classes and IDs to target specific elements
-- Creating a simple, cohesive design for the website
-- Utilizing external stylesheets to manage CSS

 ## Self-Reflection (Post-Completion)

 Upon completing this project, I have solidified my understanding of the following concepts:
 - **HTML**: I learned how to use various HTML elements effectively to structure content and improve accessibility.
-- **CSS**: I gained experience in styling web pages and learned how to create a visually appealing layout.
 - **Web Development Workflow**: I practiced the essential workflow of planning, building, testing, and refining a web project.

 This project has been an excellent starting point in my journey to becoming a proficient web developer.
 I look forward to building more complex projects and further enhancing my skills.